heber-silva/CKA-Obsidian-Vault/Storage/Lifecycle of a volume and claim.md

 ### Reserving a PersistentVolume[](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reserving-a-persistentvolume)

-The control plane can [bind PersistentVolumeClaims to matching PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#binding) in the cluster.
+The control plane can [](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#binding) in the cluster.
 However, if you want a PVC to bind to a specific PV, you need to pre-bind them.

 By specifying a PersistentVolume in a PersistentVolumeClaim, you declare a binding between that specific PV and PVC.
 If the PersistentVolume exists and has not reserved PersistentVolumeClaims through its `claimRef` field, then the PersistentVolume and PersistentVolumeClaim will be bound.